eye-division/lucytennyson-yoga/classes.md

 #### **WEDNESDAY**

 Three classes meet in the tranquil Sanctuary at St Ethelwolds House, East St Helen Street, Abingdon.
-Places are limited to 8, and are bookable in advance at the beginning of each half-term.&nbsp; Drop in is often available but please drop me an email first to check in case the class is full.
+Places are limited to 8, and are bookable in advance at the beginning of each half-term.&nbsp; Drop in is often available but please drop me an email first to let me know you are coming.

 3\.45-4.45pm Ultra gentle with the focus on improving mobility and relaxation for over-50s; beginners very welcome, plus anyone with health issues who may feel a regular yoga class is not for them.&nbsp;